-- Any student organization violating the provisions of this bylaw is subject only to the procedures and penalties applicable to students and student organizations that violate other University rules. - 5.
-Public announcements concerning the speaker shall contain statements that clearly and accurately identify him or her.
+- 4. Any student organization violating the provisions of this bylaw is subject only to the procedures and penalties applicable to students and student organizations that violate other University rules. - Public announcements concerning the speaker shall contain statements that clearly and accurately identify him or her.

-- 6. At meetings dealing with controversial issues, ample time shall be allowed for questions and free discussion of the ideas presented. - 7.
-The coordinator of the Student Activities Office is responsible for establishing programs whereby organizations shall be informed about the University's policy on speakers. - 8.
-The coordinator of the Student Activities Office, 101 Student Services Building, shall receive the speaker registration forms.
+- At meetings dealing with controversial issues, ample time shall be allowed for questions and free discussion of the ideas presented. - The Assistant Director of Student Life (Student Activities) is responsible for establishing programs whereby organizations shall be informed about the University's policy on speakers. - 8.
+The Assistant Director of Student Life (Student Activities), 101 Student Services Building, shall receive the speaker registration forms.

--Board of Trustees -December 14, 1962
+Board of TrusteesDecember 14, 1962